 - Whether you can expect to make a future profit from the appreciation of the assets used in the activity.”

 Unfortunately, each state is different for registering a business and requires different forms and fees.
-The easiest way to get information is to visit Google and search “start a business in (your state)”.
-In Florida (my home state), the steps are listed online on our state’s website.
-They require you to fill out forms, and submit an annual registration fee and report.
+Head to this post for links to where to go in your home state.
 If you are not confident about the process of starting a business in your state, or don’t want to take a chance of omitting something, I have used incorporate.com in the past.
 They make it really easy and it’s fast – generally a few business days.

 Save this post to Pinterest: